Mazid2003/snake-game-using-javascript/README.md

 **📜 License**

 This project is open-source under the MIT License.
+Feel free to use and modify it! 🚀